RiceD2KLab/Smithsonian_fossil_Sp25/README.md

    pip install -r requirements.txt
    ```
 ## SetUp
 To set up the code, please run the following commands.
-The user will then be prompted to fill out some fields to set up configurations and directories (ndpa/ndpi directory location, tiles location, tile size and overlap, etc).
+The user will then be prompted to fill out the fields below to configure locations, and other settings:
+- abs_path_to_ndpi_dir : this is the absolute path to the directory that holds all the ndpi images
+- abs_path_to_ndpa_dir : this is the absolute path to the directory that holds all the ndpa annotation files
+- abs_path_to_location_for_master_annotation_csv : this is the absolute path to the directory holding the master_annotation_csv to be created at the annotation preprocessing step.
+- abs_path_to_ndpi_tiles_dir : this is the absolute path to the directory that holds all tiled ndpi images
+- tile_size : this is the tile size in pixels.
+Input only a single integer that represents the side length of the tile.
+Currently, only square tiles are supported.
+- tile_overlap : Enter an integer representing the pixel amount of overlap for the tiles
 ```
 cd scripts
 python setup.py